davefancher/ReactReduxWorkshop/readme.md

 The final stage of the component lifecycle is unmounting.
 This phase occurs as the component is being removed from the DOM.
 Unlike the other phases, Unmounting provides only a single hook:

 <dl>
-    <dd>componentWillUnmount</dd>
+    <dt>componentWillUnmount</dt>
-    <dt>Called immediately before the component is destroyed.
-This is useful for various cleanup operations much like .NET's IDisposable.Dispose method.</dt>
+    <dd>Called immediately before the component is destroyed.
+This is useful for various cleanup operations much like .NET's IDisposable.Dispose method.</dd>
 </dl>

 ### Managing Login: Setting Initial State